Hawkynt/LearnCoding/README.md

 #### Records

 - **Immutability:** Check if your language supports immutable records.
 Write examples to create and use immutable records.
-- **With-Statement:** Investigate if records support a `with` statement for creating modified copies.
+- **Copy-on-write:** Investigate if records support a `with` statement for creating modified copies.
 Write code to see how this feature works.
 - **Primary Constructors:** Learn about primary constructors for records.
 Write examples to define and use primary constructors.

 #### Tuples